fvera002/rshell/README.md

 Just like bash, when chaining multiple redirection commands together (e.g. `echo test > f1 > f2 > f3`), even though  rshell will create, open and close all files in the chain, only the last one will contain the output (i.e. only `f3` will contain `test`).

-However, when mixing up input and output redirection (e.g. `./a.out < inputFile > output1 > output2`), rshell has a different aproach.
+However, when mixing up multiple input redirections with other input/output redirectins (e.g. `./a.out < inputFile > output1 > output2`), rshell has a different aproach from Unix bash implementation.
 It echos out to the first output file in the chain (i.e. `output1`).

 ##Installation